matthias-reis/carda-gatsby/content/articles/2024/07/and-so-i-watch-you-from-afar-megafauna-en.md

 ## "Do Mór"

-The track "Do Mór" starts calm and rhythmic in a classic post-rock manner but very soon discharges into a rollercoaster of emotions.
-Melodically, the track is a special treat.
+The piece "Do Mór" starts calm and rhythmic in a classic post-rock manner but very soon discharges into a rollercoaster of emotions.
+Not only melodically, the track is a special treat.
 There are math-rock hints and percussion moments to melt away, and the guitar work is simply top-level!
 Great, fantastic, to fall in love with and to keep forever!

 <YouTube id="zyl24yWe2fk" />